kelvinziroh/lexer/README.md

 ## Python Lexer Usage
 We built the lexer in such a way that it would be easy to use.
 Below are steps to follow to get a clone of the python lexer implementation and use the python lexer:
-- Click on the **Download ZIP** button if you're not familiar with the terminal.
 - Open a terminal preferably any linux terminal i.e (BASh, zsh, etc).
 - Navigate to a desired directory.
 - Run the following command: